GeorgiDinov/sfg-pet-clinic/README.md

 # sfg-pet-clinic
-Course representation of the Spring Pet Clininc application
+Representation of the Spring Pet Clininc application